 where

 Here we adopt the notation of \cite{BykovSysoeva}.
 Define also

-Note that in the case $m_i=m_{i+N}$, $i=1,\ldots,N$ (\textit{e.g.} for the case of $N$ pairs of fundamental and anti-fundamental multiplets of equal mass), $Q(y)$ is a polynomial itself.
+Note that in the case $m_i=m_{i+N}$, $i=1,\ldots,N$ (\textit{e.g.} for $N$ pairs of fundamental and anti-fundamental multiplets of equal masses), $Q(y)$ is a polynomial.
 Such a definition of $Q(y)$ is also in agreement with \cite{BykovSysoeva}, since in the present case $\epsilon_1=\epsilon_2=0$.
-In the general case of masses distribution, $Q(y)$ defined by (\ref{eqn:Q}) is a multivalued function.
-Still, for $m_i\ll A$ we can always choose its branch so that the cuts are located near the origin and far from the cuts of $\omega$, and for the sake of definiteness assume that $Q(y)\sim y^N$ for $y\to \infty$.
-It is easy to see that under such assumptions the analysis of \cite{BykovSysoeva} (where we assumed that $Q$ is a polynomial) can be applied without any change.
+In the case of a general mass distribution, $Q(y)$ defined by (\ref{eqn:Q}) is a multivalued function.
+Still, for $m_i\ll A$ we can always choose its branch so that the cuts are located near the origin and far from the cuts of $\omega$.
+For the sake of definiteness, we assume that $Q(y)= y^N +\mathcal{O}(y^{-1})$ for $y\to \infty$.
+It is easy to see that under such assumptions the analysis of \cite{BykovSysoeva}, where $Q$ was assumed to be a polynomial, can be applied without modification.
 So, the Seiberg-Witten curve, which we have already described by the function $y(z)$, takes the form